frankymz/Catalog/README.md

 The project is not yet meant to be ran from another device as the data on MySQL Workbench is not accessible remotely as of now.

-The client side project structure is a Pages folder and a Components folder.
+The client side project structure is a Pages folder and a Components folder inside of src.

 ## Model URIs